eecs110/spring2020/pages/_assignments/hw3.md

 <img class="medium frame center" src="/spring2020/assets/images/hw03/creatures.png" />

 ## What to Submit
+Before you submit, please do test your make creature function by invoking the function calls above.
+If your function is working correctly, all of the input parameters will be honored (i.e. the creature will be drawn at the correct position at (roughly) the specified size, with the specified colors).

-Please create a zip file that includes the following files:
+When you're done, please create a zip file that includes the following files:

 1. A photo / scan of your sketches (PDF or JPG)
 1. Your helpers.py file